dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 As is apparent by studying their writings, the cypherpunks cared a great deal about the idea of digital cash.
-In 1993, Eric Hughes discussed the idea of digital cash, its relation to privacy, and its importance for a free society in *A Cypherpunk\'s Manifesto*: \"Since we desire privacy, we must ensure that each party to a transaction have knowledge only of that which is directly necessary for that transaction.
+In 1993, Eric Hughes discussed the idea of digital cash, its relation to privacy, and its importance for a free society in *A Cypherpunk\'s Manifesto*: "Since we desire privacy, we must ensure that each party to a transaction have knowledge only of that which is directly necessary for that transaction.
 Since any information can be spoken of, we must ensure that we reveal as little as possible.
 In most cases personal identity is not salient.
-When I purchase a magazine at a store and hand cash to the clerk, there is no need to know who I am.\"
+When I purchase a magazine at a store and hand cash to the clerk, there is no need to know who I am."

 The idea of digital cash (or electronic cash, as Satoshi chose to call it in the Bitcoin whitepaper) is to have something in the digital realm